 The Proposed Plan is prepared in accordance with accounting principles generally accepted in the United States of America on a modified accrual basis, but also includes adjustments for cash basis accounting.
-Comparative amounts for the fiscal year ended March 31, 2010 were derived from the Corporation's audited financial statements, copies of which were previously delivered to and approved by the Board.
+Comparative amounts for the fiscal year ended March 31, 2011 were derived from the Corporation's audited financial statements, copies of which were previously delivered to and approved by the Board.
 Estimated amounts have been developed using assumptions disclosed in plan notes.
-Working papers that document the reasonable assumptions and methods of estimation consistent with prudent budgetary practices have been prepared contemporaneously with The Plan and will be maintained by the Corporation.